Risingfeanyx/Openstax-Browser/README.md

 An Unofficial bash downloader for <a href="https://openstax.org/about" target="_blank">OpenStax</a> books
 </h1>

-Openstax "publish high-quality, peer-reviewed, openly licensed college textbooks that are absolutely free online and low cost in print"
+Openstax "publishes high-quality, peer-reviewed, openly licensed college textbooks that are absolutely free online and low cost in print"

 The purpose of this script is a direct downloader for a majority of the books for a Linux CLI environment.